miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Updated Ash, Copper and Serial quest states when you failed some.
 +Made several corpses not dissappear immediately after cutscenes.
 +Added missing manholes and taxis with cabbies to several levels.
++Restored wine drinking and cowering interesting places to levels.
 Made all enemies drop weapon except for balance or impossible cases.
 All illogical spawning and respawning is removed on several levels.
 Fixed refresh-rate, coronas, floats and > 2 GB memory bugs in dlls.